 They’re an outdoor adventurer’s dream.

 While the Alps in France, Switzerland, and Italy are world famous for their snow sports, the Dinaric Alps offer themselves as a playground for hikers, mountain bikers, free climbers, whitewater rafters, and general outdoorsy types.
-A few ski resorts there make decent options for budget ski trips, but you’ll get what you pay for.
+A few ski resorts make decent options for budget ski trips, but you’ll get what you pay for.

 Summer is the best time to take advantage of the mountains’ outdoor offerings, which not-so-coincidentally makes it the peak travel season.
 When the weather’s warm and the water’s nice, you’ll have your pick of river-based activities.
 Anglers will adore casting their lines for trout in the Kupa River, which flows through Croatia and forms a natural border with Slovenia.
 Also replete with fly-fishing opportunities is the Neretva River in Croatia and Bosnia and Herzegovina.